CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 - Created an Azure Cosmos DB for NoSQL account.
 - Send your Azure Cosmos DB for NoSQL account with sample data.
 - Created an Azure AI Search resource.
-- Built indexer and index for Azure Cosmos DB for NoSQL data.
+- Built an indexer and index for Azure Cosmos DB for NoSQL data.
 - Validated index with example search queries.

 ### Summary